Lusanda-Hlela/alx-airbnb-database/database-adv-script/README.md

 - Joins `users` and `bookings` tables.

 ### 2. Ranking Properties by Bookings
-- Uses `ROW_NUMBER()` window function over `COUNT(*)` to uniquely rank properties by their total number of bookings.
+- Uses `ROW_NUMBER()` to assign a unique rank to each property based on booking volume.
-- Each property receives a distinct rank, even if they have the same booking count.
+- Also includes a `RANK()` version to demonstrate how ties are handled (same rank for same booking count).

 ## Files